-- Smell a rotten egg odor;

-- Hear a hissing sound;

-- See dirt, grass, or leaves blowing from underground;

-- See water bubbling in a puddle or creek; and/or
+- Smell a rotten egg odor; - Hear a hissing sound; - See dirt, grass, or leaves blowing from underground; - See water bubbling in a puddle or creek; and/or

-- Notice a strange patch of dead
+• Notice a strange patch of dead grass.

-Call 1-800-444-3130 with the exact location of what you've observed.
-We're available 24 hours a day, seven days a week to answer calls about leaks or other gas emergencies.
+If you notice any of the above, please call National Fuel at 1-800-444-3130 with the exact location of what you've observed.
+We're available 24 hours a day, seven days a week, to answer calls about leaks or other gas emergencies.